(2006 – 2013)

 The “War Room” (2007)

-On February 21, 2007, David and Duston picked up a folding table and chair set from Joe Mackey and met Cheyanne at Summit Bank in Lee’s Summit.
-Summit Bank was a Capital BancCorp bank that had offered the trio a small room where they could plan the future of Adams Dairy Bank.
-That small room became known as the “war room,” and hundreds of decisions made there would influence Adams Dairy Bank to this day.
+On February 21, 2007, David and Duston picked up a folding table and chairs to furnish their new office and met Cheyanne at Summit Bank in Lee’s Summit.
+Summit Bank was a Capital BancCorp bank that had offered the trio a small room where they could plan the future bank..
+That small room became known as the “war room,” and hundreds of decisions made there influence Adams Dairy Bank to this day.

 The room was sparse.
 There was one desk and comfortable desk chair that were quickly claimed by Cheyanne.
 Duston and David shared the folding table and chairs.
 The walls were plastered with easel papers displaying potential loan customers, deposit customers, board members, and bank principles.
 While the FDIC considered Adams Dairy Bank’s application, the three shared a phone and communicated by post-it notes (dubbed “emails” by David) in the office.

 The team worked in the “war room” until late 2007.
-While awaiting FDIC approval to be granted, Adams Dairy Bank moved out of the “war room” and into the Ultrax Aerospace office/warehouse in Lee’s Summit.
+While awaiting FDIC approval to be granted, Adams Dairy Bank moved out of the “war room” and into a second story room in a poorly climate-controlled warehouse for military testing equipment.

-Before FDIC approval arrived, David began scoping another temporary address for the bank.
+Two FDIC approved banks could not reside in the same building and so David began searching for alternative locations outside of Summit Bank.
 Director Cathy Lincoln offered David and the team a room in the Ultrax Aerospace diagnostic equipment testing office/warehouse in Lee’s Summit.
-The team accepted and began moving in while preparing for FDIC approval.
+The team accepted and began moving in while preparing for approval.
 It was a busy holiday season for David, Cheyanne, and Duston.
 The bank purchased a vault, a coin-counting machine, a server, and all the other essentials needed to provide full service to customers.

 Adams Dairy Bank received FDIC approval to open on January 3, 2008, and became a fully accredited bank.
 The “cash cow” was finally on the move.
 Fourteen million dollars of loans were immediately transferred from longtime customers of David’s to Adams Dairy Bank and the bank was off to a quick start at its temporary warehouse location.

 The final preparations for the building on Adams Dairy Parkway were completed in March 2008.
 The ATM and drive through were built into the side of the building and the office layout was decided.
 Furniture and equipment were installed as the move-in date neared.
 But there was a problem.
 Within a week of the deadline for an approved and perfected plan, the developer came back with an unsatisfactory draft.
 Despite many conversations, the plan was not meeting expectations.
-Duston remembered the team’s response: “We downloaded a trial version of a building planning software.
+Duston remembered the team’s response: “We downloaded a trial version of some building planning software.
 Printouts had a watermark and the trial program would expire after just three days.
 We were up to the last second of that free trial period finishing the bank layout and sent the watermarked copy to the developer.”
 It was exactly what the developer needed and the office was ready for business just in time.
 On April 15, 2008, all systems were put in place and the office opened.
 Adams Dairy Bank was now near the growing Adams Dairy Parkway corridor.
-But why did the bank choose this specific location?

 Why Adams Dairy ‘Bank’ Parkway?